BNP Paribas Primrose Bordeaux

 The BNP Paribas Primrose Bordeaux is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It is currently part of the ATP Challenger Tour 175.
 It is held annually at the Villa Primrose in Bordeaux, France, since 2008.

 Marc Gicquel was the only player to win two singles titles (no doubles title similar case so far).
 Martin Kližan won both singles and double titles the same year.